Last update: Sunday 9/5/21

 But if a substantial percentage of the workplace participants are infected, the administrators might have to direct everyone to shelter at home.
 For example, if the workplace were a school, college, or university, the administrators might have to cancel all face-to-face classes and resume remote Zoom classes for the rest of the semester.
 The Los Angeles school system provides a recent example of this kind of universal test program

-"In Los Angeles, price for admission at nation’s second-largest school district is a negative covid test — every single week", Erica Werner, Washington Post, 8/29/21
+-- "In Los Angeles, price for admission at nation’s second-largest school district is a negative covid test — every single week", Erica Werner, Washington Post, 8/29/21 - Administrators who only test subsets of their workplace participants must also conduct contact tracing

 The goal being to identify all contagious participants, a sample would be highly unlikely to include everyone who had been infected recently.
 However if every positive participant in the subset identified all of their recent contacts, it's likely that at least one of their contacts will also test positive.
 The positive contacts will then be interviewed and asked for their recent contacts. etc,. etc. etc